TAIRĀWHITI INTERPROFESSIONAL EDUCATION PROGRAMME (TIPE)

 Achieving greater understanding between health disciplines about 'patient centred collaborative practice, effective teamwork, interprofessional respect and how to effectively resolve disagreement

 “Staying with other health professionals meant we gained a great understanding of their roles and allowed us to see each other as real people who are approachable”

 To better meet Māori Health needs by working with Māori in culturally safe and respectful ways, enhancing understanding within Māori models of health care

 "I don’t think I could have come into a warmer, friendlier, more welcoming community.
-I’ve never ever been able to apply my concepts of Hauora Māori and things like that that we get taught in our courses because it just goes out the window so that’s been fantastic.
-So good to do inter-professionalism as well.
-I loved it"
+I’ve never ever been able to apply my concepts of Hauora Māori and things like that that we get taught in our courses because it just goes out the window so that’s been fantastic."

 "Living with IPE students and spending time with them outside of work hours, trips up the coast - immersing us in the culture, experiencing first hand what rural areas are like, talking with people who live there about problems"

 Long Term Conditions Management